Channing Gibson

-Richard Channing Gibson is an American television writer and producer.
+Richard Channing Gibson is an American screenwriter and producer.
 He worked in both capacities with St. Elsewhere and NYPD Blue.
 He is one of the creators of the drama series Murder One and The Byrds of Paradise.

 Career

 Gibson began working in television as a writer on ABC drama series Family in 1978.
 He wrote the fourth season episode "Magic" and the story for later fourth season episode "An Apple for the Teacher".
 He moved on to write for Eight Is Enough.
 He wrote the fourth season episode "Memories" and returned for the fifth-season episode "Welcome to Memorial Dr. Bradford".

 He began writing for the NBC medical drama St. Elsewhere in 1984.
 He wrote the third-season episode "My Aim Is True".
 He returned to co-write the fourth season episodes "Haunted" and "Sanctuary" in 1985.
 Gibson and his co-writers were nominated for the Emmy Award for outstanding writing for a drama series for their work on "Haunted".
 Gibson and his co-writers were nominated for the Humanitas Prize for television in the 60-minute category for their work on the episode "Sanctuary".
 He served as a story editor for the fifth season in 1986.
 He co-wrote the episode "A Room with a View".
 He was nominated for a second Humanitas Prize for "A Room with a View".
 He was promoted to producer for the series sixth and final season in 1987.
 He co-wrote the story for a five episode arc for the final season in 1988 including the episodes "Their Town", "The Naked Civil Surgeon", "Requiem for a Heavyweight", "Split Decision" and "The Abby Singer Show".
 He was a co-writer for the series finale "The Last One".
 Gibson and the rest of the production team were nominated for the Emmy Award for outstanding drama series for their work on the sixth season in 1988.
 Gibson and his co-writers were also nominated for the Emmy Award for outstanding writing for a drama series for their work on "The Last One".